TheMastro-11/Tezos-Contracts/experiments/README.md

 This amount will be added to the gas-cost.
 For example a *minimal* fee transaction results in total of 0,000503tez with 0,000403tez in gas-fee, so 403 nꜩ/gu.
+The minimal amount I used for a transaction is 0,00001tez with a total *baker-fee*[3](#References) of 0,000414 tez with 0,000404tez in gas-fee, so 404 nꜩ/gu.
+In general the nꜩ/gu ranges between 401 and 404.

+### Simple Transfer
+Simple transfer